greghaskins/spectrum/README.md

 });
 ```

-### Shared Variables Across Specs
+### Common Variable Initialization

-The `let` helper function makes it easier to initialize common variables that are used in multiple specs.
+The `let` helper function makes it easy to initialize common variables that are used in multiple specs.
 This also helps work around Java's restriction that closures can only reference `final` variables in the containing scope.
 Values are cached within a spec, and lazily re-initialized between specs as in [RSpec #let](http://rspec.info/documentation/3.5/rspec-core/RSpec/Core/MemoizedHelpers/ClassMethods.html#let-instance_method).

 > from [LetSpecs.java](src/test/java/specs/LetSpecs.java)